-Notes to the Financial Statements as of and for the year ended 31 March 2024 (All Amounts in INR Millions unless otherwise stated)
+Notes to the Financial Statements as of and for the year ended 31 March 2025

-15 Other equity (Contd.)
+14 Other equity (Contd.)

 Amalgamation adjustment reserve / (deficit) account:

 The reserve represents amount debited pursuant to the scheme of amalgamation entered into during earlier years.
 The amount has been arrived as, the excess of carrying value of investments over the share capital of transferor company.